 You’ll receive a modest living allowance that helps you while you contribute to solving issues in Vermont.
 The amount fluctuates each year, but you can expect a stipend of around $886 (pre-tax) paid on a biweekly basis.
-For 11-month positions, this adds up to around $20,400 and for 6-month positions, around $10,800.
+For 11-month positions, this adds up to $25,500 and for 6-month positions, around $18,000.

 After successfully completing a term of service, AmeriCorps members are eligible to receive a Segal AmeriCorps Education Award.
 You can use your education award to pay education costs at qualified institutions of higher education, for educational training, or to repay qualified student loans.
-The award value fluctuates each year but is around $6,300 (pre-tax) for a year of full-time service, and is prorated for part-time.
+The award value fluctuates each year but is around $6,495 (pre-tax) for a year of full-time service, and is for $4,546.50 for 6 month positions.
 You can use your award all at once, or use it over time and you can take up to seven years after your term of service has ended to use your award.

 Some colleges and universities will also offer additional benefits such as matching your AmeriCorps Education Award, providing scholarships or fellowships for AmeriCorps alumni, giving you in-state tuition prices, awarding academic credit for your experience, or providing other incentives!
 Browse institutions and see what they offer here: https://americorps.gov/partner/partnerships/schools-national-service

 On top of that, AmeriCorps Members can opt in for healthcare, put a “pause” on repaying any federal student loan debt, and receive tons of training on a wide variety of topics such as CPR, non-profit management, diversity-equity-inclusion, professional development, and other position-specific topic